Frequently Asked Questions

 - Use a yellow-highlighter to mark every correct answer in the book.

-- Read through the book 2 or 3 times (looking only at the right answers, so they will look familiar on the test).
+- Read through the book 2 or 3 times (looking only at the right answers, and then they will look familiar on the test).
 With Gordon's explanations you can understand alot.
-Sometimes you'll just recognize the right answer.
-And some facts you will just have to memorize (as best you can).
+Some facts you will just have to memorize (as best you can), but usually you'll find that the right answer just "looks right."
 But relax: the test will only have 35 questions from the whole book, and you only need to get 26 of those right!

-- To check your readiness, try some practice tests (as often as you like).
+- To check your readiness, you can try some practice tests (as often as you like).

 - Find a date/place and go take the test!